skynet29/brainbot/brainjs.md

 ````
 Note: custom parameter must use the **data-** prefix.

-If you want tu use a binding to your view control:
+If you want tu use a binding to your view control, use the **bn-data** directive:

 Example 3 with dynamic custom parameter